michaelimfeld/ownbot/README.md

 ## How It Works
 Ownbot saves new users added by Telegram username as unverified users.
 On first contact, when the user sends his first message to the bot, ownbot will store the user with his unique id as a verified user.
 A verified user will from now on always have access to his group even if he changes his username.
 The authorization checks are done only on the unique Telegram `user_id`!
 Sounds good right?

+## Storage
+For user/group storage ownbot uses a simple yaml file, which can be found in `$HOMEDIR/.ownbot/users.yml`.
+This file can be edited manually, but it is recommended to use the `AdminCommands` to add or remove users from groups.

 ## Admin Commands

 The admin commands can be enabled by simply instantiating the `AdminCommands`